Collosso/Collosso/README.md

  Block tales
  (Griefer kin!!)

  + more, these are just my main intrests

+ # SIDE N0tE ~~

+   I'm such a frickin weird0 dude, but in a gud way obvi!! im the best XDDDDDD